Willow-Marsh Farm Store in Ballston Spa

 The most frequently asked question we hear is, are your cows grass fed?
 The short answer is yes.
 BUT... asking this question is not going to get the answers you may be looking for.
 Scientifically, corn is a grass. and many of you have expressed concern over the cows eating corn covered in pesticides and other chemicals, and the corn being GMO or what is called- Round-Up ready.
 Our corn is non-GMO and free of pesticides and herbicides.
 We cultivate; we do not spray our fields.

 We raise Holstein and Jersey Dairy cows on our farm.
-Their feed consists of pasture grasses, hay, non-GMO corn silage, alfalfa, and a grain mixture consisting of corn and distillers grains for their minerals (also non GMO).
+Their feed consists of pasture grasses, hay, non-GMO corn silage, alfalfa, and a grain mixture consisting of corn and distillers' grains for their minerals (also non-GMO).
 We have 132 acres and grow everything except the grain mixture.
 Why is what the cows eat important?
 It can affect the cows' gut health and the quality of the milk.
 We aim to bring you the best quality clean foods that we can.
-The Curtiss family are 5th generation farmers who know a thing or two about dairy farming.
+The Curtiss family are 5th generation farmers who are constantly educating themselves on regenerative practices, beef and dairy farming.

 Corn silage is our own non-GMO corn planted, grown and harvested by the Curtiss family, stored here on our farm.
-It includes the corn from the ground up to the tassles so that the cows get what they would if they were foraging - the entire plant.
-Our corn silage is high in energy and digestibility and provides more fiber than if the cow was eating just the tops of the corn.n plants.
+It includes the corn from the ground up to the tassels so that the cows get what they would if they were foraging - the entire plant.
+Our corn silage is high in energy and digestibility and provides more fiber than if the cow was eating just the tops of the corn.plants.

 Transporting Greek Yogurt & Raw Milk in The Heat